-Airstream recommends that during travel the table be left in the upright position.
+Airstream recommends that during travel the table be folded up and stored.
+It has pressure catches to hold it in place during travel.

-The monitor panel allows you to check the amount of fluid in your fresh water tan, black tank, and the gray tank

-The LP gas and battery status are also shown.
+The monitor panel allows you to check the amount of fluid in your fresh water tan, black tank (tank #1), and the gray tank (tank #2).
+The LP bottle gas levels and battery charge status are also shown.
+The panel operation is explained in detail later in this manual.